carolinau/docs/docs/design-principles.md

 # Design Principles
 > Design is not just what it looks like and feels like.
 Design is how it works.” — Steve Jobs

-The Piedmont International University network of websites are designed with these principles in mind:
+The Carolina University network of websites are designed with these principles in mind:

 - Simplicity
 - Accessibility